suriyadeepan/suriyadeepan.github.io/_posts/2016-06-28-easy-seq2seq.markdown

 The Retrieval-based models pick a response from a collection of responses based on the query.
 It does not generate any new sentences, hence we don't need to worry about grammar.
 The Generative models are quite intelligent.
 They generate a response, word by word based on the query.
 Due to this, the responses generated are prone to grammatical errors.
 These models are difficult to train, as they need to learn the proper sentence structure by themselves.
 However, once trained, the generative models outperform the retrieval-based models in terms of handling previously unseen queries and create an impression of talking with a human (a toddler may be) for the user.

-Read this article : [Deep Learning For Chatbots](http://www.wildml.com/2016/04/deep-learning-for-chatbots-part-1-introduction/) by Denny Britz where he talks about the length of conversations, open vs closed domain dialogs, challenges in generative models like Context based responses, Coherent Personality, understanding the Intention of user and how to evaluate these models.
+Read [Deep Learning For Chatbots](http://www.wildml.com/2016/04/deep-learning-for-chatbots-part-1-introduction/) by Denny Britz where he talks about the length of conversations, open vs closed domain dialogs, challenges in generative models like Context based responses, Coherent Personality, understanding the Intention of user and how to evaluate these models.

 ## Seq2Seq